 The Nurse Educator track in the Master of Science in Nursing program prepares the graduate for the role of nurse educator in the academic or health care setting.
 Learners gain insight and experience in curriculum design, course or program design and management, evaluation of learning, and current technologies used in education.
 The core and supporting courses for the program provide the foundation for the educator role in the areas of nursing research, theory, and evidence-based practice.
 Students will gain an understanding of nursing curriculum by designing a program of study at the associate, baccalaureate, or staff development levels.

 For further details regarding the program role curriculums and progression, contact:

 Dr. Devora Winkfield , Graduate Program Coordinator: firstname.lastname@example.org.

 The first step in the application process is to apply to the BSU Graduate School – this application is located on the BSU website on the homepage.
 At the top of the homepage website click on “Apply Now” and submit the Graduate School application and pay the required application fee.
 Official transcripts from all colleges and universities must be submitted to the Office of Graduate Admissions.

 The second step in the application process is to apply to the Department of Nursing Graduate Nursing Program.
 This application must be downloaded from the Department of Nursing website under “Master of Science Nursing Program” – click on Graduate Nursing Application.
 The documents listed below must be submitted with the Graduate Nursing application.
-The completed packet must be submitted to the Department of Nursing by March 31st (for fall admission).
+The completed packet must be submitted to the Department of Nursing by the application deadline (for fall admission).
 Candidates must submit official academic transcripts from each institution attended.

 Application Submission Date: February 3, 2014 (Please do not send applications until this date!)